Heat Illness Prevention

 - Shade: Provide access to a shaded area to prevent or recover from heat illness and where employees can take rest breaks.

-To assist UC Davis departments in establishing and implementing a heat illness prevention program, this Heat Illness Prevention Procedures Manual has been prepared by the Office of Environmental Health & Safety in accordance with Cal/OSHA regulations and University policy.
+To assist UC Davis departments in establishing and implementing a heat illness prevention program, this Heat Illness Prevention Procedure Manual has been prepared by the Office of Environmental Health & Safety in accordance with Cal/OSHA regulations and University policy.

 Policy and Procedure Manual Sections Relating to Heat Illness Prevention